French Major - Bachelor of Arts

 Students who major or minor in French or French studies are expected to perfect their communications skills, to explore works of imaginative literature in French, and to learn about other dimensions of historical and contemporary civilization and culture in one or more French-speaking countries.
 The French major provides knowledge of the language, literature, and culture of France and other French-speaking countries around the world.

 The program's emphasis on how to read critically and how to write and speak effectively is excellent preparation for graduate study and for many careers (such as business, international relations, law, foreign service, or teaching).
 Students considering a career in teaching should consult with the Department of Education.
-In addition, they should include LING 405 (which also satisfies a Discovery social science category requirement and a general education group 7 requirement) in their overall program and make special note of the LLC 791 requirement (which does not count toward completion of a major in French).
-Students interested in other types of careers are urged to consult with members of the French faculty and with other appropriate departments early in their studies.
+In addition, they should include LING 405 (which also satisfies a Discovery social science category requirement in their overall program and make special note of the LLC 791 requirement (which does not count toward completion of a major in French).
+Internships and double or dual majors are strongly encouraged as they enhance the value of the course work done by majors.
+Students are urged to consult with members of the French faculty and with other appropriate departments early in their studies to explore these options.

 Majors are required to spend one semester in a French-speaking country in a CIE approved program.
 Internships, and double or dual majors enhance the value of the course work done by majors and minors and are strongly encouraged.